zohaibxrehman/PathfindingVisualizer/README.md

-## Pathfinding and Maze Generation
+## Pathfinding and Maze Generation Visualizer

 A react web app for visualizing pathfinding algorithms and maze generation algorithms for educational purposes.